sensible-hq/sensible-docs/readme-sync/v0/welcome/6000 - author.md

 ---

 You can author an extraction configuration using either SenseML or Sensible Instruct.
 Sensible Instruct methods are AI-powered.
 SenseML is a superset of Sensible Instruct.
-SenseML includes layout-based methods that use rules and heuristics to extract data, rather than NLP.
+SenseML includes document layout-based methods that use rules and heuristics to extract data, rather than NLP.
 You can mix SenseML and Sensible Instruct in a single document extraction configuration, and fallback from one method to anther for any given piece of data you want to extract.

 Sensible Instruct

-- Offers low-code, visual authoring of document extraction configuration for nontechnical users.
+- For nontechnical users: Describe what you want to extract in natural language terms.
 - Suited to workflows that include human review or that are fault-tolerant.
 - Suited to documents that are unstructured or that have a large number of layout variations or revisions.